Is Pilates “Enough” Strength Training? It Depends — and That’s Okay.

 What Pilates Is Not Designed to Maximise

 But this doesn’t make Pilates ineffective — it simply means it serves a different role.
-For many people (and this is supported by both research and client feedback), especially among women, Pilates is:

-• More accessible than a traditional gym,
+More accessible than a traditional gym,

-• Less intimidating,
+Less intimidating,

-• A safer feeling option during recovery, postpartum, or after injury,
+A safer-feeling option during recovery, postpartum, or after injury,

-• A way to build confidence and consistency with movement.
+A way to build confidence and consistency with movement,

-I’d also emphasise something often overlooked: Pilates is fun, and anything you enjoy enough to show up for week after week is a huge win.
+I’d also emphasise something often overlooked: Pilates is enjoyable, and anything you enjoy enough to show up for week after week is a huge win.
 Because the best exercise program is the one you actually stick to.

 What Pilates Helps People Do